Skip to content

 • Iowa Thriving Communities Initiative – The initiative will provide communities that are leveraging innovative methods to attract housing opportunities for their workforce with a chance to be recognized for their efforts.
 A limited number of communities will be awarded the designation, which comes with highly sought-after and lucrative scoring points for the Federal Housing Tax Credit and/or Workforce Housing Tax Credit programs.
 The scoring points will be available through the end of the calendar year following the community’s designation as an Iowa Thriving Community.
 For more information on the Iowa Thriving Communities Initiative, click here.
 Applications are due by June 5, 2026.

-• MRHD Economic Development Match Grant – Designed to bring other funders together, and to support economic development projects within Woodbury County that need potentially higher levels of funding and collaboration.
-Grants are awarded annually on the basis of merit as determined by the Grant Review Committee and ratified by the MRHD Board of Directors.
+• MRHD Economic Development Match Grant – Designed to bring other funders together and to support economic development projects within Woodbury County that need potentially higher levels of funding and collaboration.
+Grants are awarded annually based on merit as determined by the Grant Review Committee and ratified by the MRHD Board of Directors.
 For more information on the MRHD Economic Development Match Grant, click here.
-Applications are due by June 30, 2025.
+Applications are due by June 30, 2026.